pojntfx/uni-supply-chain-paper/docs/notes.md

   - Securing each state is useful, but it is possible to modify a step and feed it to the next one without being noticed
   - No way to verify that the correct steps were followed or that the artifacts between the individual steps were not tampered with
   - Web server compromise of Linux Mint enabled redirects of downloaded images, thus signatures, checksums etc. were rendered useless
+  - Fuzzers etc. are used, but the delivered product rarely includes information about the software it was tested with
+  - Solutions designed to secure individual supply chain steps cannot guarantee the security of the entire chain as a whole
 - in-toto intents to enforce the integrity of the entire supply chain
   - Declaration and signing of a layout with how and by whom the steps are to be carried out
   - The involved parties record actions and create a signed statement (link metadata) for each step